 Spherical cameras are variable-resolution imaging systems that have been recognized as promising devices for autonomous navigation purposes, mainly because of their wide viewing angle which increases the capabilities of vision-based obstacle avoidance schemes.
 In addition, spherical lenses resemble the primate eye in their projective models and are biologically relevant.
-We presented a novel method for spherical-lens camera calibration which models the lens radial and tangential distortions and determines the optical center and the angular deviations of the CCD sensor array within a unified numerical procedure.
-Contrary to other methods, there is no need for special equipment such as low-power laser beams or non-standard numerical procedures for finding the optical center.
-Numerical experiments and robustness analyses are presented and the results have shown adequate convergence rates and resistance to input noise.
-The method was successfully applied to our pair of spherical cameras and allowed us to diagnose a severe CCD array misalignment of camera A.
+We presented a novel method for spherical-lens camera calibration which models radial and tangential distortions of the lens and determines the optical center and the angular deviations of the CCD sensor array within a unified numerical procedure.
+Contrary to other methods, there is no need for special equipment such as lowpower laser beams or non-standard numerical procedures for finding the optical center.
+Numerical experiments are presented and the results have shown adequate convergence rates.
+The method was successfully applied to our pair of spherical cameras and allowed us to diagnose a severe CCD array misalignment of camera Α.